AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/apps-and-their-modules/adobe-campaign-classic-connector.md

  <tbody>
   <tr>
    <td role="rowheader">[!UICONTROL Connection]</td>
-   <td>For instructions on creating a connection to [!DNL Adobe Campaign Classic], see <a href="#connect-adobe-campaign-connector-to-adobe-workfront-fusion" class="MCXref xref" >Create a connection to [!DNL Adobe Campaign Classic]</a> in this article.</td>
+   <td>For instructions on creating a connection to [!DNL Adobe Campaign Classic], see <a href="#connect-dnl-adobe-campaign-connector-to-adobe-workfront-fusion" class="MCXref xref" >Create a connection to [!DNL Adobe Campaign Classic]</a> in this article.</td>
   </tr>
   <tr>
    <td role="rowheader">[!UICONTROL Filter]</td>